Lucia Capacchione: Career

 Capacchione started-off her internship as a trainer in various programs of American Montessori Society in the 1960s.
 She was later appointed as a Child Development Supervisor for Catholic Charities (an affiliate of Roman Catholic Archdiocese of Los Angeles) in December 1965 and even got certified through Dr. Thomas Gordon's Parent Effectiveness Training and Teacher Effectiveness Training.
 She resigned from the Archdiocese in 1967 but remained a consultant to both of the organizations' programs in Pasadena and New Jersey.
 She also produced two documentaries while being the director of Head Start program, Learning to Learn and I Wanna Be Ready.

 In 1973, Lucia fell mysteriously ill and was misdiagnosed by doctors several times.
 As a result, she suffered with the side-effects of wrong medications.
-She then started venting her emotions and thoughts in sketchbooks and saw them morph into journals.
+She then started expressing her emotions and thoughts in sketchbooks and saw them morph into journals.
 She mentioned this new self discovered healing method of the inner-child in many of her works, such as The Creative Journal (1979).
 In 1976, she discovered the use of 'writing and drawing with the non-dominant hand' method, which she first mentioned it in her work The Power of Your Other Hand (1988) and also a method of reparenting which she documented in her book Recovery of Your Inner Child (1991).
 She was a consultant to Walt Disney Imagineering for ten years from 1983 till 1993 where she worked with designers and builders on various Disney theme parks and stores.